frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifier(s) down, then release the layer key.
 This is a bit like Callum mods except it doesn't use one-shots.

-This layout works best with [comborolls](docs/comborolls.md).
-I recommend at a minimum setting up a combo for ER on the right hand.
-If that works out, add SP, ES, ED, and VE, then consider the rest of the comborolls at the link.

 ## Other layers